HebaAhmedAli/Storefront-Api/README.md

 TOKEN_SECRET=your_jwt_secret
 ```

-Then use the following command to migrate the tables automatically to your new database
+Then use the following command to migrate the tables automatically to your new database:
 - db-migrate up

 To build the code: